webstreak/docs/code-best-practices.md

 ### Uncle's Bob rules:
-- All functions should be between less than 8 lines.
+1. All functions should be between less than 8 lines.
 - No function should have more than two levels of indent.
 - Names should be communicative and explicit.
-- 3a.
-Variables in short scopes should have short names.
-3b.
-Variables in long scopes should have long names.
-3c.
-Functions in long scopes should have short names.
-3d.
-Functions in short scopes should have long names.
+    - Variables in short scopes should have short names
+    - Variables in long scopes should have long names
+    - Functions in long scopes should have short names
+    - Functions in short scopes should have long names
 - The code should read like well written prose and have very few comments.
 - As you read the code you should not have to look up the definitions of the variables and functions being called.
 They should be obvious.
 - Function calls should have 3 or fewer arguments, with a preference for fewer.